-The woman behind various reforms of Pelni Hospital is Dr Fathema Djan Rachmat.
+The woman behind various reforms of Pelni Hospital is Dr. Fathema Djan Rachmat.
 She is currently the Chief Executive of the multi-specialty medical facility in West Jakarta and formerly held the most prestigious position in the facility as the chief of surgery.
 When she was designated as the Chief Executive, she made major decisions for the facility, transforming it into a modern provider of health care.
 She is also the commissioner of the Jakarta Heart Center.
-With numerous achievements and a long successful career, she has earned her place among the richest women in Indonesia.
+With numerous achievements and long successful career, she has earned her place among the richest women in Indonesia.

 9. Janti Komadjaja